walong365/icsw/django/initat/cluster/doc/source/frontend/networks.rst

 If you create a network, you need at least a catchy identifier, and the network, netmask, broadcast and gateway address.

-Once you have created a network, you can configure devices to be a member of a network.
+Once you have created a network, you can configure devices to be a member of a network in  :ref:`device_networks`.

-.. raw:: html

-  <a href="/cluster/device/device_tree" target="_parent">Device Tree</a>